UK and Irish medical graduates

 The purpose of the registration meeting is to confirm your identity, complete registration formalities, apply for a practising certificate and to discuss your supervision requirements while working in New Zealand.

 Following the meeting and once payment for your practising certificate has been received, we will grant you registration within the provisional general scope and you will be issued with a practising certificate.
 Please allow three days after your meeting for your practising certificate to be issued.
 You can’t practise in New Zealand until your registration has been confirmed and you have a practising certificate.
 You can only work within the endorsement and any conditions specific to you noted on your practising certificate.

 Working under supervision and variations

-Progression to general scope
+Progression to the General scope of practice

-- an accredited vocational training programme.
+- participate in an accredited vocational training programme.